What is this rule about?

 What will this rulemaking will do?

-Most of the changes have been in place for at least one hunting season as temporary rules.
-This rulemaking will make those temporary rules permanent.
+Most of the proposed changes have been in place as temporary rules for at least one hunting season and some have been in effect for several seasons.
+This rulemaking will cause these temporary rules to become permanent.

-- A proposal that ties eligibility for future bear hunting licenses to previous rules that require successful hunters to submit a bear tooth sample by mail.
+- Linking eligibility for future bear hunting licenses to previous rules that require successful hunters to submit a bear tooth sample by mail.

 Who might be affected by these rule changes?

-- Hunters who use certain wildlife management areas and game refuges
+- Hunters who use certain wildlife management areas or state game refuges

-- Bear guides who place bait for clients
+- Bear outfitters who place bait for clients

-- People who hunt for ducks or geese
+- Adults and youth who hunt for migratory waterfowl or gamebirds

 If you want a free copy of the proposed rules, call or email the DNR contact person listed below.